ppy/osu-wiki/news/2025/2025-05-11-resurrection-cup-2025-registrations-now-open.md

 Over the past couple years, we have had the joy of sharing 40 originals with you.
 You can expect that trend to continue this year as well since, after the Qualifiers have finished, we will be releasing multiple original songs in every single mappool.
 If you thought last year was good, you bet we are going to surpass expectations this year as well, so be sure to tune in.

-If you haven't seen it yet, here is a crossfade of the upcoming *Wishes for Tomorrow* album which will include 22 of them!
+22 of last year's songs will also later be released as part of an album.
+To get a feeling of what this tournament has to offer sound-wise, here's a sample:

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/uA8mW0SXhxg" frameborder="0" allowfullscreen></iframe>
 </div>

-Cannot get enough of Resurrection cup?
+Can't get enough of Resurrection cup?
 Make sure to check out the [maps and songs in question](/wiki/osu!_originals#resurrection-cup-2024).

 ## What's new?